The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 The maps to the $\mathcal{B}\mu_{r_i}$ are uniquely determined, and each has an automorphism factor of $1/r_i$.
 This cancels with the automorphism factor arising from the Chen--Ruan intersection pairing on the inertia stack of the join divisor \cite[\S 5.2.3]{AF11}.

 We are left with a computation on $\PP(r_n,1)$.
 The contribution is a local invariant capped with an insertion of $\ev_{j}^\star (\infty)$.
-The latter insertion can be factored out via the divisor axiom, since the obstruction bundle of the local theory is stable under forgetting a marking.
+The latter insertion can be factored out via the divisor axiom; the obstruction bundle of the local theory is pulled back along the map forgetting a marking, since the structure sheaves of the universal curves are preserved by pushforward along stabilisation.
 The remaining local invariant can be computed by localisation.
 The end result \cite[(21)]{JPTNotes} is

 which combines with the gluing factor $d_n$ appearing in the degeneration formula to complete the proof of Theorem~\ref{thm: local-orbifold for orbifold}.